U.S. Stock Market Bull and Bear Indicator – S&P 500

 Consolidated Equity Positioning

-Consolidated Equity Positioning Consolidated equity positioning sits right at the 50th percentile — not bullish, not bearish, but potentially setting the stage for stocks to push higher.
+Consolidated Equity Positioning Consolidated equity positioning sits modestly above neutral at the 53rd percentile — not bullish, not bearish, but with room to tilt risk-on if momentum gains pace.
 Image: Deutsche Bank Asset Allocation

 Sentiment Indicator and Stock Positioning